 As mentioned above, increasingly the university educated physicians became less inclined to use surgical techniques, which instead were being carried out by the barber-surgeons.
 They used their blades etc. to practise surgery (which would have included dressing wounds and ulcers, blood-letting, setting fractures, pulling teeth, incisions, cautery and enemas etc., and some would have performed more ambitious amputations, mastectomies and lithotomy for bladder stones etc.).
 They were not university trained but served apprenticeships to other barber-surgeons and organized themselves into trade guilds.
 From the 14th century in London surgeons belonged to the Barbers Company.
 Then the London Company of Barber Surgeons was established in 1540, but later the Surgeons separated from the Barbers in 1745 to form two separate companies, the surgeons becoming the Royal College of Surgeons in 1800.
 However, Newmarket medics would have had no links with these London institutions that early.
 Nevertheless, Newmarket is known to have had at least two barber-surgeons, both in the 17th century, Nicholas Searle and William Raby, although it’s possible there were barber’s performing some surgical procedures in Newmarket earlier.
 This sort of practitioner was far more numerous than the university trained physicians.
 Many increasingly dropped hair cutting and essentially became the general practitioners of surgery and medicine for the masses, even in London (although income from mixed sources was common, such as the William Rabys’ barbering, surgery and arable farming – and the taking on of apprentices would have attracted a fee too, as well as providing a handy assistant).
 During this time the university educated physicians were an elite minority who treated only the rich who could afford their services.
 In Newmarket the earliest known medical practitioner who likely derived his income primarily from medical services was Richard Greene, chirugian (surgeon), who almost certainly was one of these surgeons with medical repertoire.
-His apparent son, Robert Greene, obtained a bishop’s licence to practice medicine and surgery in 1617, and no doubt Robert was apprenticed to Richard, learning both his medical and surgical skills from him.
-There is no evidence that either had a university education.
+His apparent younger brother, Robert Greene, obtained a bishop’s licence to practice medicine and surgery in 1617, and likely Robert was apprenticed to Richard, learning both his medical and surgical skills from him (or at least alongside – their father was a grocer, so possibly had a medical repertoire of his own even, from which both learnt? – see comments above and below about grocers).
+There is no evidence that either of the Greene brothers had a university education.
 In fact the majority of those licensed in this way to practise in East Anglia were non-graduates.
 Bishops’ licences to practise had been introduced in 1512 by Henry VIII (sometimes referred to as the 1511 Act, because it was passed in February our 1512, their 1511 – see New Year change).
 Such licences were granted by the bishop on the testimony of other medics (although Cambridge and Oxford University could already issue licences, and their rights to do this continued; the London College of Physicians could do so as well from 1518, their year of foundation).
 This licensing system was intended to be universal but many never felt the need to obtain one.
 Only four Newmarket medics are known to have obtained a bishop’s licence: Robert Greene, Edward Harwell, William Sandiver 1, and Thomas Searancke 2.
 However, some might have been licensed but the records lost.
 Apparently this law was not repealed until 1948, so technically anyone practising without a licence before then was breaking the law! – unless perhaps the later commonly held LRCP qualification from the Royal College of Physicians would count (see below)?
 In effect though this law became obsolete well before the 19th century anyway.

 This not bothering with licences was partly perhaps because another type of medical practitioner had come to the fore during this period – apothecaries, who did not need a licence to ply their trade.
 Like the barber-surgeons, apothecaries trained via apprenticeships and in cities at least also belonged to trade guilds.
 In London the apothecaries were part of the Grocer’s company until 1617, when they separated off into their own society.
 These individuals prepared and sold various commodities including herbs, spices, and medicines/ointments etc. made up from these, which included the use of animal products, and as time went on increasingly they used minerals, metals (which had long been used to some degree anyway) and chemicals.
 Although they were not supposed to give medical advice but just dispense the prescriptions of physicians, apothecaries did increasingly give medical advice (and use surgical techniques even), not least through necessity in places like Newmarket, given the absence of physicians and the need for a generalist approach.
 Henry Veesy was a Cambridge based apothecary with links to Newmarket who likely fulfilled such a role (at least giving some medical advice), possibly visiting Newmarket to provide his services in the late 15th and early 16th centuries.
 Such practitioners faced legal challenges from physicians, but apothecaries won the right to prescribe in the provinces first, then from 1704 in London even.
 The defence given, even in the earlier cases, was that they were simply doing what apothecaries did.
 Francis Greene in the mid 17th century is the earliest known Newmarket based medic to use the term apothecary of himself, although given the Greene family’s surgical pedigree in Richard then Robert likely he had a surgical repertoire too.
-He might have chosen title apothecary because such medics were becoming increasingly popular, as the opening up of trade with the East and Americas significantly broadened their medicinal repertoire; they were seen as the practical everyday medics, the place to go for some empirical advice and treatment based on jobbing experience.
+However, it’s also of note that the latters’ father was a grocer, as mentioned above, as early as the mid 16th century (see The Greenes).
+Francis might have chosen the title apothecary because such medics were becoming increasingly popular, as the opening up of trade with the East and Americas significantly broadened their medicinal repertoire; they were seen as the practical everyday medics, the place to go for some empirical advice and treatment based on jobbing experience.
 However, the barber-surgeons mentioned in the paragraph above, Nicholas Searle then William Raby, might have largely taken on the surgical work in Newmarket during the time of the later Greenes, i.e. Francis and Lambert.